theJaxon/unlocker/readme.txt

 Version 2 has been tested against:

-* Workstation 11/12 on Windows and Linux
+* Workstation 11/12/14 on Windows and Linux
-* Player 7 & Workstation Player 12 on Windows and Linux
+* Workstation Player 7/12/14 on Windows and Linux
-* Fusion 7/8 on El Capitan and Sierra
+* Fusion 7/8/10 on Sierra
-* ESXi 6.0/6.5
+* ESXi 6.5U1

 The patch code carries out the following modifications dependent on the product being patched:

-* Fix vmware-vmx and derivatives to allow Mac OS X to boot
+* Fix vmware-vmx and derivatives to allow macOS to boot
 * Fix vmwarebase .dll or .so to allow Apple to be selected during VM creation
 * Fix libvmkctl.so on ESXi 6 to allow use with vCenter
-* Download a copy of the latest VMware Tools for OS X
+* Download a copy of the latest VMware Tools for macOS

 Note that not all products recognise the darwin.iso via install tools menu item.
 You will have to manually mount the darwin.iso for example on Workstation 11 and Player 7.

-The vmwarebase code does not need to be patched on OS X or ESXi so you will see a message on those systems telling you that it will not be patched.
+The vmwarebase code does not need to be patched on macOS or ESXi so you will see a message on those systems telling you that it will not be patched.

 In all cases make sure VMware is not running, and any background guests have been shutdown.

-The code written in Python as it makes the Unlocker easier to run and maintain on ESXi.
+The code is written in Python as it makes the Unlocker easier to run and maintain on ESXi.

 2. Prerequisites
 ----------------

 The code requires Python 2.7 to work.
-Most Linux distros, ESXi and OS X ship with a compatible Python interpreter and should work without requiring any additional software.
+Most Linux distros, ESXi and macOS ship with a compatible Python interpreter and should work without requiring any additional software.

 Windows Unlocker has a packaged version of the Python script using PyInstaller, and so does not